iotaledger/iota-wiki/shimmer/learn/governance/shimmer-firefly-governance-guide.md

+---
-# Governance Guide to Shimmer Firefly
+title: Governance Guide to Shimmer Firefly
+---

 With the newest release, Shimmer Firefly enables decentralized voting with SMR tokens directly in the Wallet.